Next-generation therapeutics for obesity and its continuum of cardiometabolic diseases

 Shaharyar Khan, Ph.D.

-Shaharyar Khan is Chief Scientific Officer at Rivus.
-An expert in mitochondrial biology and seasoned leader with more than two decades of experience managing multidisciplinary teams of talented mitochondrial biologists, computational and medicinal chemists, and clinicians.
-Shaharayar is dedicated to the pursuit of novel mitochondrial therapeutics.
-He co-founded Gencia Biotech where he also served as CSO.
-At Gencia, Shaharyar pioneered multiple drug discovery programs, including large and small molecules, aimed at harnessing the unique role of mitochondria in the maintenance of cellular health.
-Shaharyar earned his PhD in Neuroscience from the University of Virginia.
+Shaharyar Khan, Ph.D., is an expert in the field of mitochondrial biology and has dedicated his career to the pursuit of novel mitochondrial therapeutics.
+As Rivus’ co-founder and Chief Scientific Officer, Dr. Khan contributes more than two decades of experience managing multidisciplinary teams of talented mitochondrial biologists, computational and medicinal chemists, and clinicians.
+Prior to his role at Rivus, he co-founded Gencia Biotech, where he also served as Chief Scientific Officer, and pioneered multiple drug discovery programs, including large and small molecules, aimed at harnessing the unique role of mitochondria in the maintenance of cellular health.
+He earned a B.A. in philosophy from the University of Virginia and holds a Ph.D. in neuroscience from the University of Virginia.

 CAREERS

-Rivus is headquartered in Charlottesville, Virginia and is seeking candidates to join our growing team as we continue to develop our controlled metabolic accelerator (CMA) technology.
+Rivus has offices in South San Francisco, California and Charlottesville, Virginia and is seeking candidates to join our growing team as we expand our pipeline of controlled metabolic accelerators (CMAs).

 NEWS